hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 There are two particular categories of circuits with specific characteristics: Eulerian: this circuit consists of a closed path that visits every edge of a graph exactly once.
 Hamiltonian: this circuit is a closed path that visits every node of a graph exactly once.

+What is a random graph called?

+The simplest type of random graph is what is called the Erdös-Renyí Random Graph.
+This is what people typically mean when they say “Random Graph” (though, you will see later, that there are many different ways to be random).
+These come in two flavors: G(n,m) model, in which n nodes are randomly connected by m edges.